chengxiaocx/chengxiaocx.github.io/index.md

 ## About Me

 Cheng Xiao is a Postdoctoral Fellow at the [Feilong Lab](https://feilonglab.github.io) in the Department of Psychology at the University of South Carolina.
 At Feilong Lab, she uses computational methods and neuroimaging data to study individual differences in language processing and learning.
-Her broader research investigates how language and emotion interact in native speakers and second language learners.
+Her broader research investigates how language and emotion interact in native speakers and second language learners, with a focus on prosody.
 Cheng holds a PhD in Linguistics from the University of South Carolina, an MA in Linguistics and Applied Linguistics, a BA in Humanities, and a BEc in Finance from Wuhan University.

 ## News

-- **[March, 2026]**, Our paper on the role of the Anterior Temporal Lobe in reading has been accepted in *Neurobiology of Language*.
+- **[Mar.
+2026]**, Our paper on the role of the Anterior Temporal Lobe in reading has been accepted in *Neurobiology of Language*.
-- **[October, 2025]**, I have successufully defended my doctoral dissertation "The Processing of Emotional Prosody and Semantics in Native and Non-native Chinese Speakers" under the supervision of [Jiang Liu](https://sc.edu/study/colleges_schools/artsandsciences/dllc/our_people/liu_jiang.php), [Rutvik Desai](https://sc.edu/study/colleges_schools/artsandsciences/psychology/our_people/directory/desai_rutvik.php), [Amit Almor](https://sc.edu/study/colleges_schools/artsandsciences/psychology/our_people/directory/almor_amit.php), and [Svetlana Shinkareva](https://sc.edu/study/colleges_schools/artsandsciences/psychology/our_people/directory/shinkareva_svetlana.php).
+- **[Oct.
+2025]**, I have successufully defended my doctoral dissertation "The Processing of Emotional Prosody and Semantics in Native and Non-native Chinese Speakers" under the supervision of [Jiang Liu](https://sc.edu/study/colleges_schools/artsandsciences/dllc/our_people/liu_jiang.php), [Rutvik Desai](https://sc.edu/study/colleges_schools/artsandsciences/psychology/our_people/directory/desai_rutvik.php), [Amit Almor](https://sc.edu/study/colleges_schools/artsandsciences/psychology/our_people/directory/almor_amit.php), and [Svetlana Shinkareva](https://sc.edu/study/colleges_schools/artsandsciences/psychology/our_people/directory/shinkareva_svetlana.php).

 ## Publications